The Plain Dealer: Politifact Ohio

 In July 2010, The Plain Dealer launched PolitiFact Ohio, a website that analyzes political issues relevant to Ohio and the greater Cleveland area.
 It also conducted fact-checking and was produced in conjunction with its creator, the Tampa Bay Times.
 Four years later, the relationship was ended.
 Although the operation had generated criticism, the decision to drop it was attributed instead to a desire to keep all content on cleveland.com rather than the separate PolitiFact Ohio site, which remains available as an archive.

 Pricing, distribution

 The copy rates are $3 for daily or $5 on Sunday/Thanksgiving Day at newsstands/newsracks.
 The full subscription weekly price is $4.65.
-These prices only apply to The Plain Dealers home delivery area, which are the Northeast Ohio counties of Cuyahoga, Lake, Geauga, Portage, Erie, Ottawa, Summit, Ashtabula, Medina, and Lorain.
-The Plain Dealer is available throughout the state at select newsstands including in the state capital, Columbus, and anywhere in the US or world via US mail service; prices are higher by mail.
+These prices only apply to The Plain Dealers home delivery area, in these Northeast Ohio counties: Ashtabula, Cuyahoga, Erie, Geauga, Lake, Lorain, Medina, Ottawa, Portage & Summit.
+The Plain Dealer is available throughout the state at select newsstands including in the state capital, Columbus, and anywhere in the U.S. or world via U.S. mail service; prices are higher by mail.